The Ultimate Non Toxic Carpet Comparison

 Cotton carpet on it’s own can be problematic if it gets wet, as it has a very hard time drying out.
 Another disadvantage of cotton carpeting is that it is flammable, however, if blended with another material, this could be less of a concern.

-Felt Pad: Instead of using a standard underlayment for non toxic carpet, opt for an all natural felt pad underlayment.
+Natural Felt Carpet Padding: Instead of using a standard underlayment for non toxic carpet, opt for an all natural felt pad underlayment.
 It not only is non toxic, but it also has excellent thermal and acoustic insulation for homes.
 It’s a very soft and cushy padding that often prolongs the life of carpet itself.
 It also is really good for thermal insulation, which can cut down on heating bills.

 NON TOXIC CARPET OPTIONS